The Bankrate promise

 “If you’re trying to pay down your student loans faster, one of the best ways to reach your goal is to develop a budget,” says Ferastoaru.
 “If you’re able to meet a savings goal each month by sticking to a budget, you can use that money to pay down your student loans.”

-Next steps: Do an assessment of your spending habits and your ability to keep a budget.
-If you find it hard to maintain a solid budget as a college student, use a student budget calculator to help you get on track and stay there.
+Assess your spending habits and your ability to keep a budget.
+If you find it hard to maintain a budget, use a student budget calculator to help you get on track and stay there.

 5. Consider refinancing

 Refinancing your student loans could help you pay down your loans faster by helping you obtain a lower interest rate, a shorter repayment period or both.

 Note that this option may not be available right after you graduate unless you’ve managed to build a solid credit history or you have a creditworthy co-signer.
 If not, it can take some time to establish your credit history and meet the eligibility criteria for refinance lenders.
 Many lenders also require a stable income or employment history to qualify.

 If you refinance federal student loans, you’ll lose access to certain benefits, including student loan forgiveness programs and income-driven repayment plans.

 Before refinancing, shop around with a few lenders to see which offers you the best rates.
 You can also use a student loan refinance calculator to understand the numbers and whether it’s the right move.